 The Future of Renal Denervation

-Bhatt said the results of the U.S. trial do not spell the end for renal denervation, but its approach may need to change.
+Bhatt said the results of the U.S. trial do not spell the end for RDN, but its approach may need to change.
 “It may need a reboot, but I do not think it is dead,” he explained.
 “Our trial may have been so rigorous that we might not have been able to see a benefit as we would in real life.
 Personally, I would be cautious about prescribing a patient this therapy in light of the large trial data.”

 However, he cautioned that the outcomes might vary in different patient populations, so more research is needed.
 The panelists discussing the results following the SYMPLICITY HTN-3 presentation agreed.
 While the results were sobering and have tempered the original hype surrounding the technology, its merits will provoke further study.